 Key takeaways

-How life insurance proceeds work with siblings
+How life insurance payouts work with siblings

 Primary vs. contingent life insurance beneficiaries

-A primary beneficiary is the person who files a claim to collect your policy’s death benefit after you die.
-You can name more than one primary beneficiary, and assign a percentage of your insurance payout to each co-beneficiary.
+A primary beneficiary is the person who receives the death benefit payout when you die.
+You can name more than one primary beneficiary, and decide how much each beneficiary will receive.

 As with primary beneficiaries, you can name more than one contingent beneficiary and assign a percentage of your insurance payout to each person.
+Make sure that you tell your beneficiaries about the policy because they must take steps to file a claim after you die to receive the payout.

 → Learn more about life insurance beneficiaries